andrewmeyerhofer/osTicket-Simulation/README.md

 </p>
 <p>
-Set the help topic to "Business Critical Outage" as that fits the siuation more appropriately.
+Next, I decided to change the help topic, originally put in as "Report a Problem," to "Business Critical Outage."
+Customers being unable to use the Online Banking portal is a significant issue, so labeling it Set the help topic to "Business Critical Outage" as that fits the siuation more appropriately.
 </p>
 <br />